MykolaPinchuk/gcp_documentation/GCP_project_deployment_template.md

 ## General workflow:
 First, create an empty GH repo named like 'pg_natality'.
 Then clone it to project_repos folder.
 Build a model there, name it like nat_model.ipynb.
 Put model artifact into /<project>-app/ folder.
 Then deploy it by building Flask app on GCP App Engine (GAE).
-The app need 3 .html files, config file and Python file with the core code.
+The app need 3 .html files, config file, requirements file, and Python file with the core code.

 ## To make deployment, follow this guide: